 Laboratory Asifa Akhtar

 DNA tightly packed together with histones into nucleosomes is not easily accessible to the enzymes that use it as a template for transcription or replication.
-Consequently, remodelling of chromatin structure may play an essential role in the regulation of gene expression.
-Structural changes in chromatin may also form the basis for dosage compensation mechanisms that have evolved to equalise levels of X-linked gene products between males and females.
+Consequently, remodelling of chromatin structure plays an essential role in the regulation of gene expression.
+Structural changes in chromatin also form the basis for dosage compensation mechanisms that have evolved to equalise levels of X-linked gene products between males and females.
 In humans, one of the two X chromosomes in females is randomly inactivated by condensation of the chromosome into a Barr body, a process known as X-inactivation.
-In contrast, in Drosophila this is achieved by a two fold hyper-transcription of the genes on the male X chromosome.
+In contrast, in Drosophila this is achieved by a two-fold hyper-transcription of the genes on the male X chromosome.
 Genetic studies have identified a number of factors that are important for dosage compensation in Drosophila, including five proteins [MSL1, MSL2, MSL3, MLE, MOF] and two non-coding RNAs [roX1 and roX2].
 The hyperactive X is also specifically hyper-acetylated at histone H4, acetylation which is achieved by the MOF histone acetyl transferase.